-Dr. Megan-Brette Hamilton is an educator, a storyteller, and a paradigm shifter.
+Dr. Megan-Brette Hamilton is an educator, a speaker, a paradigm shifter, and a disrupter.

 She received her BA in Communication Sciences and Disorders from Hampton University, her MA in Hearing and Speech Science from the University of MD and her Ph.D. in Speech and Hearing Sciences from the University of Illinois.